static2601/sourcecraft/README.md

 That is sourcecraft creates as a (after compiling) a runnable and playable map with spawn-points and so on.

 ### what is needed

 - Minecraft world of version **1.18** through **1.21.5** either created in singleplayer or by a Minecraft server.
-- Java Runtime Environment 1.8 or newer
+- ~~Java Runtime Environment 1.8 or newer~~
+- JDK 24 minimum.
+Im not sure which Java Runtime Environment version would be required.
 - Recommended: Steam with installed target Source-Engine game and installed 'Source SDK'.
 The latter includes the Hammer
 - Editor and the compile tools.
 You should have launched your target game and 'Source SDK' for your target game at least
 - once.
 Then sourcecraft suggests to create the output-map at the correct path for the Hammer Editor.
 It can also copy the